nginx/unit-docs/source/configuration.rst

     * - :samp:`tls`
       - SSL/TLS configuration object.
 Its only option, :samp:`certificate`,
-        enables secure communication via the listener; it must name a certificate chain that you have :ref:`configured <configuration-ssl>` earlier.
+        is a string that refers to a certificate bundle that you have :ref:`uploaded <configuration-ssl>` earlier, thus enabling secure
+        communication via the listener.

 Here, a local listener accepts requests at port 8300 and passes them to the :samp:`blogs` app :ref:`target <configuration-php-targets>` identified by the :samp:`uri` :ref:`variable <configuration-variables>`.
-The wildcard listener on port 8400 is protected by the :samp:`blogs-cert` :ref:`certificate bundle
-<configuration-ssl>` and relays requests at any host IPs to the :samp:`main`
+The wildcard listener on port 8400 relays requests at any host IPs to the :samp:`main` :ref:`route
-:ref:`route <configuration-routes>`:
+<configuration-routes>`:

 .. code-block:: json